VII. Open Space: Magic is Around Us

 創作者簡介

 WANG Siyu, in her junior year of undergraduate studies, is based in mainland China and Hong Kong.
-As a creator, she realized her passion for arts at the School of Creative Media and Media and Communication Studies, and her interests focus on speculative design and narratives.
+As a creator, she realized her passion for arts at the School of Creative Media and Media & Communication and her interests focus on speculative design and narratives.
 She is now actively exploring the fields of filmmaking, photography, acting, screenwriting and visual design.

 Conversations

-Although “black” in the clip does not necessarily carry the connotation of pollution, danger and death, I cannot help but see the sensorial embodiment of a person dwelling in a catastrophic world, enduring it, embracing it.
+Zimu: Although “black” in the clip does not necessarily carry the connotation of pollution, danger and death, I cannot help but see the sensorial embodiment of a person dwelling in a catastrophic world, enduring it, embracing it.
 It also reminds me of a poetic documentary I recently saw on the long lasting traumatic effect of war in Syria and east Ukraine, titled This Rain will Never Stop.
 Black rain, just like the transparent rain, falls on us all earthlings.
 It takes sensitivity and courage to watch it closely, like the author did in this piece.

 A photographic image is timeless.
 It freezes all things in it at the moment of photo-taking.
 But the stories viewers can tell by observing the elements in a phone are limitless; and this is when a still image starts to move in the viewer's mind through imaginative interpretation, and from one to many.